 We use the 'White Rose' scheme for maths that enables us to teach maths in concrete, pictorial and abstract models which helps to scaffold their learning of each mathematical concept, visualise and manipulate number, shape, data and measure in a variety of ways and create deeper mathematical thinking for our children.
 We use White Rose mainly, supplementing in small amounts where appropriate (eg for additional fluency work).
 We use White Rose work books throughout school from spring term Year 1.
 Reception and Year 1 follow White Rose throughout the full year and Year 1 makes more use of following the planning, with less use of the written questions / worksheet elements in the first term.
-Nursery do not follow White Rose as it is not available and follow planning which is led by Development Matters objectives.
+Nursery follow the Master the Curriculum scheme, we have found this scheme links closely with White Rose to best prepare the children for Reception.